MaterializeInc/materialize/doc/user/content/transform-data/patterns/temporal-filters.md

     event_ts TIMESTAMP
 );

---Create a view of events from the last 30 seconds.
+-- Create a view of events from the last 30 seconds.
 CREATE VIEW last_30_sec AS
 SELECT event_ts, content
 FROM events